ditrit/lidy-go/README.md

 - An engine to run the Lidy schema
 - A rich deserialisation tool

+/!\ The ts-lidy branch contains the old intermediate, WIP, Typescript version of the Lidy code.
+Not the newer Go version. /!\

 ## JSON schema

 How does lidy differ from JSON schema?